mixpanel/docs/pages/docs/privacy/end-user-data-management.md

 You must submit an export request to export end user data.
 This is done to satisfy a GDPR right to access request from your users.

-1. In the “Data and Privacy” section, click Request Export.
+1. In the "Data and Privacy" section, click Request Export.
-2. In the “Export User Data” box:
+2. In the "Export User Data" box:
 - Select the either CCPA or GDPR under type of export.
 - Select a project in the "Project" dropdown.
-- Under “User Data To Export”, select to export data for a single user or multiple users.
+- Under "User Data To Export", select to export data for a single user or multiple users.
    - For a single user, provide the distinct_id of the user.
    - For multiple users, upload a list of distinct_ids as a .csv file.
 There is a limit of 2000 Users.
 3. Click Submit Request.
 Note that requests can take multiple weeks to process.